THE VFA PIONEER HISTORIES PROJECT

 JW: What was your life like before you heard about or understood discrimination against women?

 So, my background was being around very strong women, understanding that their lives were even harder because they were women.
-So, I like to say that I was a feminist long before we had first wave, second wave, etc. I was able to leave Norfolk during a period of segregation.
+So, I like to say that I was a feminist long before we had the first wave, second wave, etc. I was able to leave Norfolk while it was a segregated city.
 In my senior year in high school the Norfolk schools were closed, and I was not sure I would graduate.
-They were reopened.
-I did graduate, and I went off to a women’s college in Norton, Massachusetts.
+My high school reopened.
+I did graduate, and I went off to Wheaton College in Norton, Massachusetts.
 That was a different kind of experience.

-There were five African-American girls on the entire campus.
-It was New England vs. the South, but in some ways not very different.
+There were five African American girls on the entire campus.
+It was New England not the South, but in some ways not very different.
 The transition was quite hard.
 I call it culture shock.
 It took me a while to recover.
 In those days, Black women were given singles their first year.
-Jewish girls were even given singles, or they roomed with other Jewish girls and the same for Catholic girls because New England schools were difficult during this period.
+Jewish girls were given singles, or they roomed with other Jewish girls and the same for Catholic girls because New England schools were struggling during this period to be more diverse.

-I recovered with the help of my mother.
 I did not do well my first year, I lost my scholarship.
 I thought I was a failure and my mother told me to go back and try.
-My uncle put a mortgage on the house.
+My uncle put a mortgage on his house.
 With that backing, and my mother’s strength always telling me to keep going, I graduated.
-I was president of college government and I ended up coming to Washington.
+I was elected president of the college government.
+I ended up coming to Washington.
 My first job was in the Department of State.
 I was an intern.
-It was their first effort to hire women and to hire African-Americans.
+I believe it was their first effort to actively recruit women and African-Americans for management positions.

-One of my jobs initially was to read files and I was struck that the Foreign Service officers wives were rated for being wives.
-I learned later in the Defense Department, as you rose into the higher ranks of the military, the wives were also rated.
+One of my first assignments involved reading personnel files and I was struck by the fact that Foreign Service officers’ wives were rated as well as their husbands.
+I learned later that in the Defense Department, as officers rose into the higher ranks of the military, the wives were also rated.
 I was stunned about that.
-Then I decided I wanted to go to law school.
-I started at night and I liked it a lot at Georgetown.
-I applied to Harvard, they made me repeat the first year, that was their policy at that time.
-I went to Harvard Law School and I graduated in 1969.
+After a year, I decided I wanted to go to law school.
+I started at night at Georgetown Law.
+I wanted to go to law school full time, so I applied to Harvard.
+Harvard made me repeat the first year, that was their policy at that time.
+I went to Harvard Law School, and I graduated in 1969.

 JW: How many women were in your class?

 PK: We had the largest number of women up to that date.
-We were 39 out of a class of 500 and they were patting themselves on the back for that.
+I believe that we were 39 out of a class of 500 and they were very proud of this.
 Harvard was one of the last law schools to admit women, long after Yale.
 It was a difficult atmosphere.
 But if I’d had any doubt that I wanted to be a feminist, Harvard convinced me otherwise.
 It was a very difficult situation to be in during those times.
 But it did make you tough.

 JW: Tell me something that was difficult.

 PK: “Ladies Day”.
 Harvard was famous for two of the Property professors, and I had one of them.
-He made you sit in the front of the room and he asked you questions that related to what women could obtain following the death of husbands.
-At Harvard, all first-year students had to be in clubs in order to do debates, to appear in order to make an argument.
+On this day to the delight of most of the male students, the Professor made women sit in the front of the room and he asked you questions that related to what women could obtain following the death of husbands.
+At Harvard, all first-year students had to be in clubs to participate in required debates.
 I was asked to join a club, I did.
-They assigned upperclassmen to assist you and help you and the second-year student assigned to help me kept saying, now don’t cry.
+They assigned upperclassmen to assist and help you.
+The second-year student assigned to help me kept saying, now don’t cry.
 That was what the atmosphere was like.

 Then I went to be the deputy director for Civil Rights at HEW.
 It was the very beginning of affirmative action in higher education for women.
 It was a very difficult place to be in because it was a Republican administration.